 Companies, Limited Liability Partnerships and other corporate entities:

 - 6 years from the end of the accounting period

-23.2 Our professional indemnity insurer is Markel International Insurance Co Ltd of 20 Fenchurch Street, London, EC3M 3AZ.
+24.2 Our professional indemnity insurer is Brunei Professions Limited of One Creechurch Place, London, EC3A 5AF.
 The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States or Canada.